Image

 Sacituzumab Tirumotecan (MK-2870) Versus Pemetrexed and Carboplatin Combination Therapy in Participants With Epidermal Growth Factor (EGFR)-Mutated, Advanced Nonsquamous Non-small Cell Lung Cancer (NSCLC) Who Have Progressed on Prior EGFR Tyrosine Kinase Inhibitors (MK-2870-009)

-Comparing treatments for advanced lung cancer with EGFR mutations.
+Comparing therapies for advanced lung cancer with EGFR mutation.

 Recruiting